 Holy Cross Episcopal Church

-A month-long pumpkin patch is being hosted at the Holy Cross Episcopal Church in Simpsonville with proceeds benefiting several local ministries.
-The pumpkin patch will open October 6th, 2018.
+A month-long pumpkin patch is hosted at the Holy Cross Episcopal Church in Simpsonville with proceeds benefiting several local ministries.
+2019 Pumpkin Patch Dates TBA

 109 West Trade St., Simpsonville